SCLW/NIME2021/README.md

 ---

-journal: International Conference on New Interfaces for Musical Expression.
-NIME 2021
+**Journal: International Conference on New Interfaces for Musical Expression.
+NIME 2021**

 Authors:
 - Vivian Reuter